tfquirk/module-one-final-project-guidelines-nyc-web-121018/README.md

 ## Demo

+Please click on the image below if you would like to see how the app functions:
 [![alt text][image]][reference link]

 [image]: https://img.youtube.com/vi/VJFTkUNRDY8/0.jpg "DayTrader CLI Demo Video"
 [reference link]: https://www.youtube.com/watch?v=VJFTkUNRDY8

-Please watch the above video if you would like to see how the app functions.

 ## Overview